VvSeanGTvV/V5-Classic/README.md

 All of the units/blocks doesnt have the abilities yet like: Javelin-Shield and Omega's Damage Resistance!
 Anyways bye!

+This mod is currently in the beta stage!
+So it might have bugs during the gameplay!

 ---
 Check out the links: